andrew-is-taken/JumpingBall/README.md

-# JumpingBall
+# Jumping Ball
-by Andrei Koshelev
+mobile game by Andrei Koshelev

-Simple Game :)
+### Goal
+Tap the screen to jump from one wall to another, get gems for winning and buy new skins for your character

+### Controls
+Pretty simple: one tap - jump